Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 • Plan to go early or stay late.
 The parks (especially the shuttles) are the most crowded in the late morning and early afternoon.
 Go before 7-8 am or plan to stay out until dusk to beat the crowds.

 • Wear good hiking shoes and socks.
 Visiting Zion and Bryce Canyon requires a lot of hiking.
 Wear well broken-in hiking shoes and don’t forget good hiking socks as well (to wick moisture and prevent chafing from the sand).
-REI is a good place to get quality hiking footwear.

 • Dress in layers.
 Both of these parks experience huge temperature swings throughout the day.
 Dress in several thin layers so you can easily add or remove clothing throughout the day.
 Merino wool is one of the best options for both heat and cold.

 • Book in advance!
 Both – Zion and Bryce Canyon – are among the most popular national parks in the USA.
 Be sure to book your accommodation well in advance, and in high season, it’s a good idea to reserve the most popular restaurants as well.
 Also, see if you need any permits for the activities you are planning.
 If you want to do any tours (horseback riding, ATV, guided hikes, etc.), it’s also best to look them up in advance.
 Not only can you compare itineraries and prices, but also make sure to plan your days accordingly.
+Here you can find the best selection of guided tours in Zion and also in Bryce.

 FAQ

-Here are some frequently asked questions for planning a trip to Zion and Bryce Canyon National Parks:
+Here are some frequently asked questions for planning a trip to Zion and Bryce Canyon national parks:

 Can you drive through Zion National Park to get to Bryce Canyon?